the-turing-way/the-turing-way/workshops/book-dash/before_workshop.md

 ## Travel and accomodation

-We're in the process of booking travel and acoomodation for those of you who have asked for support and will be in touch with details separately.
+We're in the process of booking travel and acoomodation for those of you who have asked for support.
+The team or the Alan Turing Institute's travel agency will be in touch with details separately.

 We look forward to seeing you in London!